pan-community/Hello-World-Solution/README.md

 re-usable content housed in a tech library.
 This content is pulled into the hello world solution as git submodules.

+The tech library content can be found at: https://gitlab.com/panw-gse/tech-library

 * deployment-tools: provide the Azure login and subscription selection
 * topology-1-ngfw-2-hosts: terraform templates to deploy the topology
 * panos-ansible-upgrade-downgrade: Ansible playbook used to baseline the NGFW